 What will happen when I start college?

-The first couple of days are spent on our Induction Programme to help you settle into college life.
+You will begin an Induction Programme to help you settle into college life.
 This will include meeting your Personal Achievement Tutor, getting your individual timetable, going on a tour of college, meeting all your subject tutors and getting to know the other students in your classes.

 Who should I speak to if I have any other questions?